 What you can admire today is the result of that mammoth effort to bring the Royal Hawaiian Hotel back to the charm of its early days as much as possible.

 It's a perfect spot to people-watch and take in all the activity surrounding the beach and ocean.
-By no surprise, Sunset hour is the busiest time, so make sure to get here early, or you'll find yourself standing in a long line waiting to get a table.
+By no surprise, sunset hour is the busiest time, so make sure to get here early, or you'll find yourself standing in a long line waiting to get a table.

 Live music daily from 6 PM to 10 PM

-Sharing the view with the Mai Tai Bar, is the Royal Hawaiian Hotel fine dining restaurant called Azure.
+Sharing the view with the Mai Tai Bar, is the Royal Hawaiian fine dining restaurant called Azure.
 The food is as spectacular as the ocean view.
 They are currently serving a four-course meal Wednesdays thru Sundays.
 Enjoy some inspiring dishes like Poached Scallops in a Coconut Vinaigrette, a Farmed Striploin & Short Rib with a Pommes Puree, and a Lemon Crème Citrus Olive Cake for dessert.

 Many Waikiki hotels do not have enough space to host big events, but the Royal Hawaiian Hotel has a grand lawn next to the beach that is perfect for a luau.
-Tiki torches are lit as the conch shell are blown, and the fun begins at 5 PM.
+Tiki torches are lit as the conch shell is blown, and the fun begins at 5 PM.

 This is a full production, called the Ahaaina Luau "A Royal Celebration".
 It's scheduled with performances into the evening and a Hawaiian feast to enjoy.
 If you're fortunate to be around Monday through Thursday, then make sure to make a reservation early by calling (808) 921-4600 as they tend to sell out.